NEUBIAS/training-resources/_modules/fetching_user_input.md

 figure_legend: Schematic code examples for how parameters may be stored inside or passed from outside to a script.

 activity_preface: |
+  - Exposing script parameters
-  - Open a script and identify whether it contain parameters
+    - Open a script and carefully examine whether it contains parameters.
-  - Modify the script to implement different options for exposing these parameters (e.g., as show in above figure)
+    - Modify the script to implement different options for exposing these parameters (e.g, show in above figure and concept map).
+  - Fetching script parameters from command line
+    - TODO

 activities:
-- ["ImageJ Macro", "fetching_user_input/activities/fetch_user_input_imagejmacro.md", "markdown"]
+- ["Exposing script parameters: ImageJ Macro", "fetching_user_input/activities/fetch_user_input_imagejmacro.md", "markdown"]

 exercise_preface: |
+  - Exposing script parameters
-  - Open a script and identify whether it contain parameters
+    - Open a script and carefully examine whether it contains parameters.
-  - Modify the script to implement different options for exposing these parameters (e.g., as show in above figure)
+    - Modify the script to implement different options for exposing these parameters (e.g., as show in above figure and concept map).

 exercises:
-- ["ImageJ Macro", "fetching_user_input/activities/createImage.ijm", "java"]
+- ["Exposing script parameters: ImageJ Macro", "fetching_user_input/exercises/fetch_user_input_imagejmacro.md", "markdown"]

 assessment: >